Bookcliff Community Solar Garden

 • Partner with various organizations to provide learning opportunities for future farmers.
 We will be working with the Community Food Systems Coordinator at the Western Colorado Research Center, as well as the Grand Junction Food Bank to develop the CSA area under the PV array.
 We hope to partner with Colorado Mesa University to provide a site for practical, “on the farm” experience for students in the agricultural science studies.

 • Partner with Grid Alternatives and the workforce development they provide.
-GRID Alternatives, a 501 (c ) (3), is a national leader in helping economic and environmental justice communities nationwide get clean, affordable renewable energy, transportation, and jobs.
+GRID Alternatives, a 501 (c ) (3) non-profit, is a national leader in helping economic and environmental justice communities nationwide get clean, affordable renewable energy, transportation, and jobs.
 Grid offers a variety of ways for those interested in entering the solar workforce to gain skills in various aspects of the solar industry.
 The training offers a unique opportunity to participate in the installation process from start to finish.
 Trainees learn while participating in real-world solar installations, getting a full picture of the industry by meeting the clients and communities served